 She’s currently a college student studying for her Physical Therapy Assistant’s degree.
 She’s very structured and methodical in her life – planning and goals – at such a young age.
 Her detail-oriented approach to orienting our athletes to the day’s WOD is a good sign of her meticulousness in general.
 She hopes to complete her A.S. degree and apply to the PTA program at St. Pete College in 2020.

-Though she’s super mature for her age, we do get to see the playful side of Jaida here and there:
+We love seeing the playful side of Jaida here and there:

 Once Jaida started coaching, she began to develop her CrossFit “preferences”.
 She loves the ring and bar work: muscle ups, pull ups…she rocks them!
 She also likes the snatch – the “king of complexity”.
 Her least favorite movement?
 Maybe wall balls, but it seems she has trouble finding a “least favorite”.
 Well, except of course for a 60-minute stint of rowing, double unders and running – yea, that one hit her suck list!